Another undocumented mom faces immigration check-in

 Border agents snagged Lino that time and sent her back.
 But days later, she tried again and made it all the way to Chicago, where she met and married an American citizen and gave birth to four American children.
 She is an active member of her church.

 Soon after they wed, her husband filed paperwork for Lino to obtain a green card.
-They hired someone to help them file the paperwork.
-Lino says that during her final in-person Lino says she was told her paperwork didn't match what she was saying verbally.
-She was immediately detained, she remembers.
+They hired someone to help them file the documents.
+Lino said that during her final in-person interview, she was told her paperwork didn't match what she was telling ICE officers.
+She was immediately detained.

-Officers detained her for four weeks, and as her mother-in-law recalled, her family has lived in fear of getting torn apart.
-Since then, Lino has had to check in periodically with ICE.
+Lino was held for four weeks.
+Since then, her family has lived in fear of getting torn apart -- and she has had to check in periodically with ICE.

 Joy, then heartbreak

-At the federal building in Chicago, about 60 minutes passed before Lino re-emerged through the glass doors.
+At the federal building in Chicago, about an hour passed before Lino re-emerged through the glass doors.

-She clapped her hands together, then quickened her step and ran, arms outstretched in joy, "Thank God!" she yelled.
+She clapped her hands together, then quickened her step and ran, arms outstretched in joy.
+"Thank God!" she yelled.
 "Thanks to all of you!!"

 "Yes, she could!" a supporter howled.